industrial-asset-hub/asset-link-sdk/README.md

 interfaces of the feature that the particular asset link is intended to provide Currently, one interface is supported:

-**Discovery Interface** (allows device discoveries and consists of three functions):
-  1. `Discover`: Performs a device scan and returns/publishes all the devices found.
+1. Discovery: Perform a device scan and return a filled `model.DeviceInfo` for each device found.
-  2. `GetSupportedFilters`: Returns a list of supported filters for the discovery.
-  3. `GetSupportedOptions`: Returns a list of supported options for the discovery.

 Once the interfaces are implemented, the specific Asset Link uses the `assetLinkBuilder` to construct a `AssetLink` with the implemented features.